jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

 are designed for much larger scale applications than what most Swarthmore projects will be using.
 Here is a link to the starter project that I used. [django-starter-template](https://github.com/fasouto/django-starter-template)

-The only complication with using this django template is that it requires python 2.7, which most OS use.
+The only complication with using django template is that it requires python 2.7, which most operating systems use.
 However, the centOS server does not natively run python 2.7, so I will show you how to work around this later in the Apache section.

-### DJANGO MODELS ###
-Once the database is set up properly by simply entering the connection information into the development.py settings file, you can start using the models.
-The following is the syntax to be used in the database connection settings.
+To tie your Django application to a database, add the following lines to the development.py configuration file

 ```python
 TABASES = {